tahaali202541/WRO-25-Future-Engineers-Team-Baitussalam/README.md

 # Mounting

 - All components securely fixed on the chassis using screws, nuts, and 3D-printed brackets
-- Raspberry Pi mounted centrally for balance; camera at front for clear view
+- Raspberry Pi mounted centrally for balance; camera at front for clear view (Removed Later)
-- Sensors and IMU placed near center of gravity for accuracy
+- Sensors placed near center of gravity for accuracy
-- Motors aligned with wheels and pulleys for smooth motion
+- Motors aligned with wheels
-- Wires neatly routed to avoid interference with moving parts
+- Wires routed to avoid interference with moving parts
 - Components accessible for easy maintenance and troubleshooting <br>
  Link for all the mounts and components-> [(Models)](https://github.com/tahaali202541/WRO-25-Future-Engineers-Team-Baitussalam/tree/main/Models)